MohammedIrfan29/BankingApp/README.md

 **BankingApp**

-BankingApp is used to register customer with bank and open bank accounts and perform transactions.
+BankingApp is used to register customer with bank, fetch customer bank account details and perform transactions.

 **Installation**